Dana Kimmell: Early life

-Sweet Sixteen, Friday the 13th Part III, and Lone Wolf McQuade
+Film career

 Kimmell made her theatrical debut in Jim Sotos' slasher film Sweet Sixteen (1983).
 She describes the script she initially read as a "great family-type" film but alleges Sotos persuaded actress Aleisa Shirley into doing nude scenes after filming was complete that earned the film its R Rating.
 Kimmell's efforts to voice her complaints went unnoticed, with Sotos' asking her to "name one star who has made it without taking her shirt off," which prompted Kimmell to set guidelines for herself when pursuing projects: no nudity and no profanity.
 An independent film, Kimmell wasn't sure that a major distributor would pick the film up.

 Her role in Sweet Sixteen caught the attention of one of the men financing Steve Miner's Friday the 13th Part III (1982).
 The producer (Frank Mancuso Jr.) and director (Steve Miner) contacted her and asked her to star in the film as Chris Higgins, a character she describes as "a young college girl who takes her friends up in the mountains."
 Despite generally not liking violence, she has no problems with the violence depicted in Friday the 13th, stating it's not meant to be taken seriously and serves as "shock value" and entertainment for audiences.

 I feel television and movies have really gotten out of hand with too much sexuality.
 They have made sex so common.
 Women have let themselves be exploited.

 — — Kimmell discussing sex in film and television.

 Kimmell did have issues with certain unnecessary sex scenes.
 Kimmell has expressed gratitude for the film, stating that "it's by no means a cheap horror film," and described her role as a "good part."
 The film was a box office success, grossing over $34 million worldwide.
-Her last theatrical role would be Sally McQuade, Chuck Norris's character's daughter, in Lone Wolf McQuade (1983), another box office success.
-Kimmell would describe her part in Sweet Sixteen as her favorite of her three films.
+Her last film role would be Sally McQuade, Chuck Norris's character's daughter, in Lone Wolf McQuade (1983), another box office success.

+After her role in Lone Wolf McQuade, her agent booked her for an audition for the role of Sarah Connor in James Cameron’s science fiction action film The Terminator (1984), which would have had her starring opposite Arnold Schwarzenegger.
+Retrospectively, Kimmell recalled loving the script; however, she did not like its use of profanity and the inclusion of a sex scene.
+Based on her previous success in convincing the producer of Friday the 13th Part III to rework the script, Kimmell decided to go to this audition with the same approach.
+Cameron asked her if she would be willing to do the role, and Kimmell asked him to rewrite the sex scene so that it was removed or depicted off-screen; however, he refused, and she wasn’t cast.